Azure/azure-sdk-for-js/sdk/communication/communication-messages-rest/samples/v1/typescript/README.md

-# Azure client library for Azure Communication Services - Advance Messaging client library samples for TypeScript (Beta)
+# Azure client library for Azure Communication Services - Advance Messaging client library samples for TypeScript

 These sample programs show how to use the TypeScript client libraries for Azure client library for Azure Communication Services - Advance Messaging in some common scenarios.